palahsu/YouTubeScraper/README.md

 # YouTubeScraper

-Scrape YouTube Video Description and Video Likes and Comments and Times and Replies!
+Scraping YouTube Video Description and Video Likes and Comments and Times and Replies!
+It's Automatically Extracting Data from Video.

 ## Features:
 - Video Description